afreenkhalidm/afreen-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Afreen Khalid is a Research Master graduate from Radboud University in the Netherlands.
+I am a Research Master graduate from Radboud University in the Netherlands.
 Her research interests include prosocial behaviour, empathy, (effective) altruism, inequality, and discrimination.
+During my Master's programme, I spent my time on a project which attempted to understand how wealth inequality affects giving behaviour.
+Currently, I am working as a university assistant and PhD candidate at the University of Klagenfurt in Austria.
+Here I am working on various projects that aim to understand why people are ineffective altruists i.e. why they do not consider the efficiency of their donations.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+More generally, I am passionate about open science, reproducibility, statistics, and the philosophy of science.
+My goal is to contribute to science by doing societally relevant research, while maintaining transparancy and integrity in my research practices.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}} latest resumé{{< /staticref >}}.